EddieTheEd/obsidiannotes-v.3/content/R-AEPHY-7.md

 "Slightly... well a lot more interesting" Question:

 A bird realises that it is a flightless bird and plummets to the ground.
 What is its final velocity as it hits the ground?
 It has a mass of $15.4kg$ and falls from a height of $1.58m$.
-It was "flying" at a speed of $3.44 ms^{-}$
+It was "flying" at a speed of $3.44 ms^{-1}$

 - Construct vector diagram.
 - We know energy is conserved, hence: